not-inept/Crypto-Elections-Board/README.md

 # Crypto-Elections-Board

 ## Setup
-This project was written using Python 2.7.12 and tested in Ubuntu 16.04 LTS.
+This project was written using Python 3.5.2 and tested in Ubuntu 16.04 LTS.
 It should be portable across other environments, but is not assured to be.

+Before running, please install dependencies.

+First, run:
+`sudo apt-get install libmpfr-dev libmpfr-doc libmpfr4 libmpfr4-dbg python-gmpy2 libmpc-dev`

+Then:
+`sudo pip3 install phe`

+Now you're all good to go!

 ## Usage